Agora: Trust Less and Open More in Verification for Confidential Computing: Related Work

-\parhead{SFI Enforcement and WebAssembly Protections} Previous work realized SFI in various systems~\cite{sfi:principles}, including in the context of confidential computing~\cite{sgx:deflection, sgx:occlum}.
+\hongbo{May need to move or remove this part}\danfeng{we can remove it} Previous work realized SFI in various systems~\cite{sfi:principles}, including in the context of confidential computing~\cite{sgx:deflection, sgx:occlum}.
 WebAssembly (WASM) has gained significant attention in recent years.
 Designed with memory safety and control-flow integrity~\cite {wasm:security}, WASM's protective features can fail when translating its code into machine-readable formats.
 For instance, Cranelift, the compiler utilized by Lucet and wasmtime, is known to generate binaries with sandbox escape vulnerabilities~\cite{cve:2021-32629, cve:2023-26489}.
 A formally verified sandboxing compiler for WASM has been implemented to strengthen WASM binary compilation~\cite{wasm:provably-safe}.
 Moreover, several verification methodologies for SFI-compliance in WASM are also proposed~\cite{wasm:zerocost, veriwasm}. \name's \vcgen for a WASM SFI policy is built on top of their artifact.
-While verifiers specifically targeting SFI exist~\cite{nacl-sandbox, rocksalt, armor,veriwasm}, they all assume a closed verification ecosystem, and their adaptability to diverse policies can be constrained, a limitation that \name addresses distinctively.
+While verifiers specifically targeting SFI exist~\cite{nacl-sandbox, rocksalt, armor,veriwasm}, they all assume a closed verification ecosystem, and their adaptability to diverse policies can be constrained, a limitation that \name addresses distinctively. }